 Hello reader, In this article we will be study constrained motion and types of constrained motion types which includes completely, successfully and incompletely motion.
 And I will leave the PDF at the end of the article.

 What is a Constrained Motion?

-A Mechanical Pair having a definite motion with respect to another element.
+Constrained Motion is defined as a mechanical pair which is having definite motion with respect to another element.

 Types of Constrained Motion:

-Whenever the motion between the pair takes place in a definite direction irrespective of the direction of the force applied, then the motion is said to be completely motion.
+Completely Motion is defined as the motion between the pair takes place in a definite direction irrespective of the direction of the force applied, Therefore it is known as completely motion.